Cuisinart SS-5 Review

 - Tendency to splatter if you’re using a shorter cup

-I think the price overall is reasonable and pretty justified; at the time of writing it looked like the black/brushed metal version had the lowest price on Amazon.
+I think the price overall is reasonable and pretty justified; at the time of writing it looked to be under $100, which is in line with the average smaller or more compact sized model on the market today.

 You won’t find yourself having to pay for a lot of upkeep extras other than the filter cartridges.
 If you’re used to using a water filtration system like the Brita pitcher you may not be concerned with the water filter and cartridges at all.